SWBuck/HDF5Converter/README.md

 # HDF5Converter
-Converts PED / MAP files into a single HDF5 file Tested using Syngenta data showed a 50% decrease in file size (PED + MAP file sizes compared to .h5 output file size)
+Converts PED / MAP files into a single HDF5 file Testing using Syngenta data resulted in a file 52% of the original size (PED + MAP file sizes compared to .h5 output file size) 1.614GB -> 0.849GB